AI Use Cases/Manufacturing

 How does AI optimize invoice processing for Manufacturing?

-AI extracts invoice data with 98%+ accuracy and automatically matches line items against POs, goods receipts, and work orders in your ERP - eliminating manual data entry and exception hunting.
+AI extracts invoice data - targeting 98%+ accuracy - and automatically matches line items against POs, goods receipts, and work orders in your ERP - eliminating manual data entry and exception hunting.
 The system understands Manufacturing context: it validates quantities against BOMs, flags ITAR-restricted components, detects supplier pricing deviations, and routes invoices to approval or exception queues based on configurable risk thresholds.
 Finance teams shift from data entry to strategic exception resolution, and Production gains real-time material cost visibility correlated with OEE and yield metrics.

 Is our Finance & Accounting data kept secure during this process?